 First, the filter scripts require the file 'pgfilter.exe' to reside in the PageGate program directory and will need to reference an XML file containing the script, which can reside in any directory the PageGate server has access to (whether that's on the local hard drive or on a network share via UNC path).
-You should receive all necessary files for the filtering system upon purchase but if you do not have them, please contact our sales or support departments.
+You should receive all necessary files for the filtering system upon purchase but if you do not have them, please contact our sales and registration department at 781-829-0500 x 1 or by email at sales@notepage.com.